 Facts about Coronavirus (COVID-19)

-We now offer two types of COVID-19 testing!
+We offer three types of COVID-19 testing!
 See “Testing Options” below.

 Your continued trust is important, and your safety and that of our team members is top priority.
 Our urgent care centers continue stringent practices to prevent the spread of illness – and we’ve implemented even more intense measures.